eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 All of this only holds up while each instruction is independent of the ones around it.
 In practice, instructions usually aren't.

-Take a look at the shaded IF cells in the diagram again (the instruction fetches).
+Take a look at the highlighted IF cells in the diagram again (the instruction fetches).
 That diagonal is `pc` moving on to the next instruction every cycle, no matter what the instructions themselves are doing.
 There are two cases where this goes wrong.

 **A branch.** Suppose the first instruction is a branch.
 Its whole job is to decide what `pc` should be next, but the second instruction is fetched in cycle 2, while the branch is still in its second stage.
 In other words, `pc` runs one instruction ahead of the instruction that is supposed to change it.